Counterdiabatic Driving with Performance Guarantees

 \emph{Acknowledgements.---} J.R.F. \& S.N. would like to thank Nik Gjonbalaj, Luka Pavešić \& Rahul Sahay for insightful discussions.
+J.R.F. \& S.N. would like to thank Oliver Lunt for useful comments on the derivation of the error bounds.
 Numerical simulations in this work were performed using the \texttt{QuTiP} library~\cite{johansson_qutip_2012, johansson_qutip_2013, lambert_qutip_2024}.
 S.N. acknowledges funding from the European Union’s Horizon Europe research and innovation program under the Marie Sklodowska-Curie Grant No. 101059826 (ETNA4Ryd) and support from the Quantum Computing and Simulation Center (QCSC) of Padova University.
 M.C., S.N, and M.L. acnowledge support from the Department of Energy QSA (grant number DE-AC02-05CH11231) and QUACQO (grant number DE-SC0025572), National Science Foundation (grant numbers PHY-2012023 and CCF-2313084) and the Center for Ultracold Atoms (an NSF Physics Frontiers Center).
 D.S. is grateful for ongoing support through the Flatiron Institute, a division of the Simons Foundation, and to AFOSR for support through Award no. FA9550-25-1-0067.

 \begin{appendix}